mberto79/XCALibre.jl/docs/src/index.md

 !!! note

     A solver for highly compressible flows (shock capturing) is currently in testing and will be available in the next major release.
-Currently the compressible solvers are based use a sensible energy approach for the energy equation.
+Currently the compressible solvers are use a sensible energy approach for the energy equation.

 ### Turbulence and energy models
-The list of available turbulence models available is expected to expand.
-The following turbulence models are already available in XCALibre.jl
+The list of turbulence models available is expected to expand.
+The following turbulence models are already available in XCALibre.jl:

 * Reynolds-Averaged Navier-Stokes (RANS)
   * ``k-\omega`` - available in low-Reynolds (wall-resolving) and in high-Reynolds (wall functions) mode